-- (a) housing as a predominant but not exclusive form of development; - (b) choice and diversity in the design, construction, and affordability of buildings; - (c) buildings that are typically of one or two storeys; - (d) buildings that are set apart from adjacent buildings to - (i) reduce apparent bulk and scale; - (ii) enable each an opportunity for access to sunlight; and - (iii) assist visual and acoustic privacy between adjoining dwellings; - (e) a streetscape in which buildings are setback consistently from the frontage; - (f) site coverage that retains sufficient external ground area for recreation, service activity, and vehicle parking; and - (g) an ordered pattern of lots and a well-connected internal road network
+(b) choice and diversity in the design, construction, and affordability of buildings; 8.10.2 to have regard to the purpose of the (c) buildings that are typically of one or two storeys; zone in determining a permit for a (d) buildings that are set apart from adjacent buildings to - discretionary use. (i) reduce apparent bulk and scale; (ii) enable each an opportunity for access to sunlight; and (iii) assist visual and acoustic privacy between adjoining dwellings; (e) a streetscape in which buildings are setback consistently from the frontage; (f) site coverage that retains sufficient external ground area for recreation, service activity, and vehicle parking; (g) an ordered pattern of lots and a well-connected internal road network; and (h) there should be a mix of housing choice within Currie while still retaining the residential amenity afforded by off-street parking, ample gardens, and street setbacks.
+Aged care facilities should be limited to suitable areas closer to the town's main commercial area, generally within 400m radius, with good access provided to local services.

-Use Class Qualification No Permit Required Natural and cultural values management If for conservation, rehabilitation, or protection against degradation, but must not include a building or any outdoor area for information, interpretation, or display of items or for any other use Passive recreation If a public park or reserve for the local community Residential if a single dwelling or home based business Permitted Business and professional services If a medical centre - (a) involving not more than 3 health care professionals at any one time; and (b) a gross floor area of not more than 300m2 Community meeting and entertainment If - (a) not an art gallery, cinema, concert hall, convention centre, dance hall, exhibition centre, function or reception centre, library, museum, music hall, or theatre; and (b) a gross floor area of not more than 300m2 Education and occasional care If - (a) long day care, before or after school care, occasional care, or out-of-school hours care; (b) a day respite centre;
+No Permit Required Use Class Qualification Natural and cultural values management If for conservation, rehabilitation, or protection against degradation, but must not include a building or any outdoor area for information, interpretation, or display of items or for any other use Passive recreation If a public park or reserve for the local community Residential if a single dwelling or home based business Permitted Use Class Qualification Business and professional services If a medical centre - (a) involving not more than 3 health care professionals at any one time; and (b) a gross floor area of not more than 300m Community meeting and entertainment If - (a) not an art gallery, cinema, concert hall, convention centre, dance hall, exhibition centre, function or reception centre, library, museum, music hall, or theatre; and

-Use Class Qualification
+(1)

+(b) a gross floor area of not more than 300m

+Education and occasional care lf -

+(a) long day care, before or after school care, occasional care, or out-of-school hours care;

+(b) a day respite centre;

-(c) pre-school, primary or secondary education to Year 10; or(d) an employment training centre.
+(c) pre-school, primary or secondary education to Year 10; or

+(d) an employment training centre.

 Emergency services If not intended for deployment beyond the local area, or as a facility for training, maintenance, storage, command or administration

 Food services If -

 (a) not licensed premises;

 (b) not including a drive-through facility; and

 (c) seating capacity for not more than 20 people

 General retail and hire If a local shop

 Residential

 Resource development If a community garden for production or ornamental purposes to service the local community; and not involving the keeping of animals

 Sport and recreation If outdoor recreation facilities comprising a single playing field or a single surface for the local community

 Tourist operation If -

 (a) based on a building, area or place of regulated scientific, aesthetic, architectural or historic interests or otherwise of special cultural value; and

 (b) not a visitor's information centre

 Utilities If minor utilities;

 Visitor accommodation If -

 (a) in a building; and

 (b) guest accommodation for not more than 16 people

 Discretionary

+Use Class Qualification

 Business and professional services If a medical centre

 Community meeting and entertainment If not an art gallery, cinema, concert hall, convention centre, dance hall, exhibition centre, function or reception centre, library, museum, music hall, or theatre

 Educational and occasional care

+·

 Food services If not including a drive through in take away food premises

-Use Class Qualification

 Natural and cultural values management

 Passive Recreation

 Utilities

 Visitor accommodation

-Prohibited
+Prohibited ·

+Use Class Qualification

 All other uses